tusharawat01/AuthenticationAPIs/README.md

 2. Receive a put request with token in header and then verify using middleware.
 3. Execute update query

+## Steps for Update User(Avatar, Cover Image & Profile Data)
+1. Created a put route in which a two middleware is passed one is for verify token & get user id and other is multer to upload
+2. merge the all three api in one to create one api
+3. if everthing ok at last send thr res "Updated successfully"

 ## Folder Structure

 ```plaintext